yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 1. **Search String**

-   This is a search string and is used to filter logs on the basis of simple search strings.
-It is single or a combination of strings enclosed in double inverted commas.
+   This is a search string and is used to filter logs using simple search strings.
+It is a single or a combination of strings.
+Use double quotes ("") to search for a specific pattern of strings.

 Examples

-   `"new user"`
+`new user` - This will search for both the strings irrespective of their position.

+`"new user"` - This will search specifically for the string `new user`

-   `"new user" && "create account"`
+`"new user" "create account"` - This will search for two separate patterns `new user` and `create account`

+`new user "create account"` - Here only `create account` is a pattern.

 2. **Field to be parsed**